meltyourface/blank/posts/Ophite-Gnostic-inspiration/Ophite-Ritual-for-Spiritual-Protection-and-Gnosis/index.md

 6. Adonaios - Guardian of fire
 7. Sabaoth - Guardian of air

-Recite the following invocation: "I invoke and call upon the Seven Ophite Archons, celestial beings of divine wisdom and power, to join me in this sacred space."
+**Recite the following invocation**: "I invoke and call upon the Seven Ophite Archons, celestial beings of divine wisdom and power, to join me in this sacred space."
 **Step 5**: Invocation of Sophia and the Serpent
 Hold the serpent statue or image and recite the following invocation: "I, a seeker of transcendent gnosis, call upon you, Sophia, divine wisdom, and the Serpent, the liberator, the great guiding force of my soul.
 Grant me the power to achieve an unwavering spiritual shield against negative forces and align me with your divine knowledge and wisdom."
 **Step 6**: Chant from Sacred Texts and Meditation